 In preparing the current CAP request the MPCA relied on interest expressed by past and future applicants and the analysis of the Integrated Sustainable Waste Management (ISWM) Stakeholder Process.
-The MPCA is basing the need for CAP grant funding on the planning work done by counties, the MPCA's Preliminary Assessment of Regional Waste Management Capacity Report, MPCA's 2007 Solid Waste Policy Report, and the 2004 Metropolitan Policy Plan.
+The MPCA is basing the need for CAP grant funding on the planning work done by counties, the MPCA's Preliminary Assessment of Regional Waste Management Capacity Report and MPCA's 2009 Solid Waste Policy Report, and the 2011 Metropolitan Policy Plan.

-The CAP project narrative includes a preliminary listing of interested applicants.
-This list is the basis for MPCA's funding request for 2010.
+The CAP project narrative includes a preliminary listing of expressed interest by region.
+This list is the basis for MPCA's funding request for 2012.
 Rather than request funds for specific projects, the Agency recommends to use funds received under CAP to set a target RFP that optimizes projects that reduce greenhouse gas emissions and generate energy from renewable energy resources.
 This will support the 2025 legislative Renewable Energy Standard of generating 25 percent of Minnesota's power from renewable energy sources.

-For 2012 and 2014, the MPCA projected the minimum need for new MSW processing capacity.
+For 2014 and 2016, the MPCA projected the minimum need for new MSW processing capacity.
 Several new projects are needed to serve large areas of greater Minnesota and the metro area.
 Existing private facilities may expand or close, which could change the capital needs of the metro area.